Reputable Albuquerque Domestic Violence Lawyer

 Defending Domestic Violence Charges

 A domestic violence conviction can have severe repercussions on your family life, future career, and ability to gain custody of any children.
-A domestic violence charge is often brought out of anger at a household member and it is important to speak with a New Mexico domestic violence attorney concerning the true facts of the case, as well as present any witnesses who were at the scene of the occurrence.
+A domestic violence charge is often brought out of anger at a household member and it is important to speak with a New Mexico domestic violence lawyer concerning the true facts of the case, as well as present any witnesses who were at the scene of the occurrence.
 A household member may drop charges against the alleged domestic violence attacker, but a prosecutor will more than likely attempt to pressure the household member to move forward with charges.

 New Mexico Criminal Defense Law Firm